What Is Bond Finance in an Offer to Purchase?

 How long does bond approval typically take from the time the OTP is signed?

 Bond approval in South Africa typically takes between seven and twenty-one days from the date the application is submitted with complete documentation.
 The OTP usually allows twenty-one to thirty days for approval, which accounts for the time needed to submit the application, complete the bank's credit and affordability assessment, and receive the property valuation report.
 The timeline is affected by how quickly the buyer submits documentation, whether the bank's valuation of the property aligns with the purchase price, and the bank's internal processing load at the time of application.
 A buyer who applies through a bond originator, who submits to multiple banks simultaneously, typically receives a response faster than a buyer applying to a single institution.
 Pre-qualification before making an offer does not guarantee approval, but it does identify credit or affordability issues before they affect the OTP deadline.
+It is also worth confirming with the originator exactly which documents each bank still needs, because a single missing payslip or an outdated bank statement is the most common reason a strong application stalls past the deadline.

 What can a buyer do to improve the chance of bond approval within the OTP deadline?

 The most effective preparation before signing an OTP is to obtain pre-qualification from a bond originator, who will assess income, expenses, existing debt, and credit history against the target price range.
 This identifies any qualification gaps before the OTP is signed and the clock starts running.
 Once the OTP is signed, the application should be submitted immediately.
 Every day of the approval window that is not used for active application is a day that cannot be recovered if a problem emerges later.
 All documentation, including payslips, bank statements, certified ID, proof of residence, and the signed OTP, should be prepared in advance so the originator can submit without delay.
 Applying to multiple banks through an originator provides the benefit of competing offers and a higher probability that at least one will approve within the required period and on the required terms.
+Finally, keep your financial position stable between application and approval: avoid taking on new debt or making large unexplained deposits, since either can prompt the bank to reassess and slow the decision at the wrong moment.

 Disclaimer: This blog is provided for general information only and does not constitute advice.
 For advice specific to your circumstances, please contact your closest Golden Homes.